Wormholes with matter haunted by conformally coupled ghosts: Solutions with a scalar potential

 is less than Earth's gravitational field.
-In the above equation ${\gamma_L=\left(1-v^2/c^2\right)^{-1/2}}$ is the Lorentz factor, $v$ being the velocity of the traveller, and $g_{\oplus}$ denotes Earth's gravitational force.
-Assuming a human is travelling with a non-relativistic speed, $\gamma\approx 1$, for this present solution, with ${\phi=\phi_0 r_0/r}$, ${b=r_0/r^2}$ together with Eq.~\eqref{redshift_ansatz}, we have \be \frac{g}{g_{\oplus}}=-\beta\frac{\Phi_0}{r_0}\eta^{1+\beta}\sqrt{1-\eta^2}\,. \ee Note that negative or positive values express the attractive or repulsive character of the wormhole.
-The above equation tells us that given a wormhole with a large $\Phi_0$, the interaction, provided by $\beta$, between the fluid species has to be small for human traversability.
+In the above equation, ${\gamma_L=\left(1-v^2/c^2\right)^{-1/2}}$ is the Lorentz factor, $v$ being the velocity of the traveler, and $g_{\oplus}$ denotes Earth's gravitational force.
+Assuming a human is traveling with a nonrelativistic speed, $\gamma\approx 1$, for this present solution, with ${\phi=\phi_0 r_0/r}$, ${b=r_0/r^2}$ together with Eq.~\eqref{redshift_ansatz}, we have \be \frac{g}{g_{\oplus}}=-\beta\frac{\Phi_0}{r_0}\eta^{1+\beta}\sqrt{1-\eta^2}\,. \ee Note that negative or positive values express the attractive or repulsive character of the wormhole.
+The above equation tells us that, given a wormhole with a large $\Phi_0$, the interaction, provided by $\beta$, between the fluid species has to be small for human traversability.
 On the other hand, a strong interaction needs to be compensated with small values of $\Phi_0$.
-This behaviour merely expresses the smallness conditions for Eq.~\eqref{redshift_ansatz}.
-The influence of the interaction on the acceleration felt by a traveller is depicted in Fig.~\ref{fig:acceleration}.
-While for small values of $\beta$ the increase goes as a multiplicative factor $\beta$, as the coupling becomes stronger the term $\eta^{1+\beta}$ dominates, which is evident away from the throat (since $a(r_0)=0$) generating a faster decrease of the profile, resulting on negligible G's away from the throat, or at least smaller than for very small couplings.
+This behavior merely expresses the smallness conditions for Eq.~\eqref{redshift_ansatz}.
+The influence of the interaction on the acceleration felt by a traveler is depicted in Fig.~\ref{fig:acceleration}.
+While for small values of $\beta$ the increase goes as a multiplicative factor $\beta$, as the coupling becomes stronger, the term $\eta^{1+\beta}$ dominates, which is evident away from the throat since $a(r_0)=0$, generating a faster decrease of the profile, resulting on negligible Gs away from the throat, or at least smaller than for very small couplings.